 Union: Put rows of different tables with the same structure into one table or dataset

-Pivoting: Is it possible to transform denormalised data, putting data in the column names, into rows
+Pivoting: Is it possible to transform denormalized data, putting data in the column names, into rows

-Depivoting: The other way around, transform (highly) normalised data to de-normalised data, putting data in the columns
+Depivoting: The other way around, transform (highly) normalized data to denormalized data, putting data in the columns

 Key lookups in memory: Can you load a table completely into internal memory and search the table? (without having to make joins)

 Key lookups reusable across processes: Are these tables reusable across different loading processes in such a way the key lookup table is loaded once into memory?

 Read non-structured data: Can the product read non structured data like text, email, video etc and if so which file types